What Is Photosynthesis? 5 Facts Every O Level Biology Student Must Know

 Fact 5: You Can Test for Photosynthesis Using Standard Experiments

-O Level Biology requires you to understand two classic practical experiments related to photosynthesis:
+O Level Biology requires you to understand two classic practical experiments:

-- Starch test — to test whether a leaf has photosynthesised.
+• Starch test — to test whether a leaf has photosynthesised.
 Steps: boil leaf in water (to kill cells), boil in ethanol (to remove chlorophyll), rinse with water, add iodine solution.
-A blue-black colour indicates starch is present, confirming photosynthesis has occurred.
+A blue-black colour confirms starch is present.

 Examiners often ask you to describe the experimental setup, state the variable being tested, and explain the results.
 Practise writing these answers in full — every step matters.